-Effective June 1, 2008 direct deposit of paychecks shall be a mandatory condition of employment.
+Direct deposit of paychecks shall be a mandatory condition of employment.

 Promotional salary increases shall be effective on the date of such promotion.
 Progressive increases due to longevity or time in grade shall be effective on the applicable anniversary date of hire or promotion.
 In grade means time of employment as a Sergeant or a Lieutenant.
-Grade 8, effective April 1, 2011, shall represent a 2% increase above grade 5.
+Grade 8, shall represent a 2% increase above grade 5.